 - Commit to maintaining patient confidentiality.

-- Provide vaccination information.
+- Provide documentation of vaccination requirements.

 Volunteer Application Process

 - Complete an online application (only for students who are ages 16 or 17).